-Imperfect sex: Car Pool The chili pepper scene, one of the few in my books based on personal experience.
+Imperfect sex: Car Pool, which is coming to audio soon!
+The chili pepper scene, one of the few in my books based on personal experience.
 Enough said.
 In A Fish Out of Water sex invokes a terrible curse, so I would say, yes, something goes wrong.

-Shorter butch character: One Degree of Separation and All the Wrong Places.
+Shorter butch character: One Degree of Separation (now in audio!) and All the Wrong Places.
 Both books are on the steamy side, too.
 Coincidence?

 Brown eyes: Simply the Best, Maybe Next Time, and Painted Moon.
 That’s the ones where I’m sure.
 I do wish I’d kept a list.

 Unusual first date: Captain of Industry where Suzanne and Jennifer spend their first date opening and starting assembly on a huge Lego project building the Space Shuttle.
 The date goes awry because Legos and bare feet.